- Can I enroll without choosing a major?

 - Who has access to my educational records?

 Of course!
 Many students want to earn a college degree, but aren't sure what to study.
-Students who enroll at The College of Mount St. Joseph without declaring a major are among our largest group of new and transfer students.
+Students who enroll at Mount St. Joseph University without declaring a major are among our largest group of new and transfer students.
 Remaining undeclared while exploring majors is a wise option.

 Academic advisors from each major and department, or in the Academic Advising Resource Center are happy to help you with a degree progression plan.
 You will be assigned an academic advisor before enrolling.